edgelesssys/marblerun/docs/docs/workflows/set-manifest.md

 # Setting a manifest

-The manifest is a JSON document that defines which services span the mesh and how they should be configured.
-It further defines what Infrastructure providers are allowed.
-You can set a manifest through MarbleRun's Client HTTP REST API.
-The endpoint for all manifest operations is `/manifest`.

-See [Defining a manifest](../workflows/define-manifest.md) to learn how to define a manifest.

-To set the manifest we can use the command line interface, which performs remote attestation on the Coordinator before uploading the manifest.
-For further information see [Verifying a deployment](../workflows/verification.md)
+After you've [defined a manifest](define-manifest.md), use it to initialize your MarbleRun deployment.

+Set the manifest using the MarbleRun CLI:

 ```bash
 marblerun manifest set manifest.json $MARBLERUN
 ```

+The command first performs [remote attestation on the Coordinator](../features/attestation.md#coordinator-deployment) before uploading the manifest.

-If the manifest contains a `RecoveryKeys` entry, you will receive a JSON reply including a recovery secret, encrypted with the public key supplied in `RecoveryKeys`.
-The reply will look like this, with `[base64]` as your encrypted recovery secret.
+If the manifest contains a `RecoveryKeys` entry, you will receive a JSON reply including the recovery secrets, encrypted with the public keys supplied in `RecoveryKeys`.
-This secret is the Coordinator's state-encryption key.

-`{"EncryptionKey":"[base64]"}`

 :::caution

-It's important that you keep this value stored somewhere safe.
-Without it, you won't be able to perform a recovery step in case the SGX seal key changed.
+Keep these values somewhere safe.
+Without it, you can't recover the Coordinator in case the SGX seal key changed.

 :::